 As part of a Foundation for Auditing Research Grant on “Culture controls in audit firms”, she investigates the way audit firms in the Netherlands use culture controls, the extent to which these culture controls result in employees internalizing the organizational objective of high audit quality, and the factors that influence this relationship.

 Katlijn is a member of the UM Behavioral Insights Center.

-Katlijn coordinates and teaches managerial accounting and information management courses, supervises master theses and guides a PhD student.
+Katlijn coordinates and teaches managerial accounting and information management courses, and supervises thesis students.

 knowledge sharing, incentives, budgeting, honesty, telecommuting, contagion, culture control, audit quality